How to pay nanny taxes yourself

-If you pay your nanny or child-care provider more than $2,100 in calendar year 2018, the IRS expects you to pay what’s known as the “nanny tax.”
-And that’s not all: Depending on where you live, you’ll incur obligations to your state as well.
-(We recommend reading up on the state-specific payroll and tax laws in your area.)
-While many families choose a managed solution over the hassle of personally setting up and managing a caregiver’s payroll and tax paperwork, it’s not impossible to do it yourself.
+If you pay your nanny or child-care provider more than $2,100 in calendar year 2019, the IRS expects you to pay what’s known as the “nanny tax.”
+And that’s not all: Depending on where you live, you’ll have state-level tax obligations as well.
+While many families choose a managed solution like HomePay over the hassle of personally setting up and managing a caregiver’s payroll and tax paperwork, it’s not impossible to do it yourself.

 You can’t begin calculating payroll for your nanny without knowing how much in taxes to withhold.
 To do this, you’ll need your nanny to fill out Form W-4 and a state withholding form (if your state collects income taxes).

 Your state requires you to send in tax returns—generally on a quarterly basis—for unemployment insurance taxes and income taxes.
-(Note: Some states have a different schedule.)
 You’ll need to keep track of when these returns are due and send the appropriate amount of taxes to the correct agency.
-Check your state’s requirements for more details.
+Some states have a different filing schedule so check your state’s requirements for more details.

 Additionally, it’s recommended to send in estimated tax payments to the IRS four times per year to account for the Social Security & Medicare taxes you’re withholding from your nanny and accumulating for yourself.
 Waiting until you file your personal income tax return in April can result in underpayment penalties.

-After the year ends, you’ll need to prepare several documents to put a wrap on your nanny tax requirements:
+After the year ends, you’ll need to prepare several documents to wrap up your annual nanny tax requirements:

 The IRS estimates this work will take the average family 50-55 hours per year to administer.
 If you’d like to have those hours back in your life and enjoy the peace of mind of having an expert handle it all for you, give HomePay a call.
 We’ve been helping families with these requirements for more than 25 years and can make the process a breeze.